pachyderm/pachyderm/doc/docs/master/getting_started/install-pachctl-completion.md

     Type `pachctl completion --help` to display help information about the command.

+## Install `pachctl` Autocompletion for `bash`

+If you are using bash as your preferred shell, follow the steps in this section to install `pachctl` completion for bash.

-To install `pachctl` autocompletion, perform the following steps:
+To install `pachctl` autocompletion for `bash`, perform the following steps:

-1. Verify that `bash` or `zsh` completion is installed on your machine.
+1. Verify that `bash-completion` is installed on your machine.
    For example, if you have installed bash completion by using Homebrew,
    type: